mgoblin/rust_rest_example/docs/index.md

 # Create REST service on Rust from scratch to production journey

+1. The generated Toc will be an ordered list{:toc}

 ## Motivation (you can skip it)

 **Well known programming languages**